IN-CORE/incore-docs/manual/source/tutorials/create_dataset.md

-# Create and Use Dataset Object In pyIncore
+# Create and Use Dataset Object
 Any analysis in pyIncore, by default uses Dataset Object, DFR3 CurveSet Object and DFR3 MappingSet Object.
 This tutorial introduces users to the basic concept of creating and using **Dataset Object** via either loading from local files, or connecting to remote IN-CORE Data Services.